area map calendar

 1. You can watch 300+ films over 11 days

-With 146 features and 182 shorts from 73 countries, conceivably, one could watch a different film for 12+ hours every day for 11 days straight.
+With 138 features and over 200 shorts from more than 60 countries, conceivably, one could watch a different film for 12+ hours every day for 11 days straight.
 And, it’s not uncommon to catch a few festivalgoers who call off work for a solid week to enjoy much of the event.
-[Hey…you should, too.]
+(Hey…you should, too.)
+It all kicks off with the Opening Night screening of "For Worse," followed by a conversation and celebration of #ReelLove that Cleveland film fans won't want to miss.

 3. You can meet the actual filmmakers.

-Widely recognized as a “filmmakers festival,” CIFF will draw more than 50 filmmakers from all around the world, with more being added every day.
+Widely recognized as a “filmmakers festival,” CIFF will draw filmmakers from all around the world, with more being added every day.
 What’s better, festival goers at CIFF get the opportunity to chat with the filmmakers immediately following the screenings.

 4. It’s great for first-timers.

 If you’re a newb to the film fest scene, no worries.
 CIFF organizes many of its films into categories called Sidebars, which help first-time festivalgoers to select films based on interest.
-New for this year are the Indigenous Cinema and Parability Cinema Sidebars, joining After Hours, Asian Cinema and Black Cinema, to name a few.
+Along with newer Sidebars like Indigenous Cinema and Parability Cinema, you've got all the old standbys like After Hours, Asian Cinema and Black Cinema, to name a few.
 See all Sidebars here.

 5. You can watch CIFF Streams online.

-Like many people and organizations over the last two years, CIFF has had to face the many great challenges presented by the pandemic.
-They created the Ciff Streams platform so that they could share exciting films with their community right in the safety and comfort of their own home.
-Ciff Streams has now become an extension of the in-person festival, and from April 10 - 17, film fans can grab passes or individual tickets to view amazing cinema on web browsers, perosnal devices and Roku and Apple TV devices.
+Born of the determination and ingenuity that many organizations exhibited during and post-pandemic, the Ciff Streams platform was created so that the festival could share exciting films with their community right in the safety and comfort of their own home.
+Ciff Streams has now become an extension of the in-person festival, and from April 6 - 13, film fans can grab passes or individual tickets to view amazing cinema on web browsers, perosnal devices and Roku and Apple TV devices.

 6. It’s more than just films.